 I’d like to enroll in one of your classes.
 How do I get started?

 For custom group classes, please contact us directly.
-To view and register for The Center for Lifelong Learning classes, please visit their website.
-Look for the “Dog training” courses listed under Home and Family.
+To view and register for The Center for Lifelong Learning classes, please check out our Events calendar.
+You may also visit their website – just look for the “Dog training” courses listed under Home and Family.